In this chapter we will combine all the skills we have learned so far to perform a complete analysis of a small dataset.

 library(tidyrstats)

 This function takes a long-format data frame as input, and the formula for the linear model we want to fit.
 (We will read more about linear models in later chapters).
-For this test, we want to know whether the response (aka ‘y’), which is gene expression, changes significantly with the predictor (‘x’), which is the mouse strain.
-The model formula will be y~x1, that is expression ~ mouse_strain.
+For this test, for each gene, we want to know whether the response (gene expression ; aka ‘y’), changes significantly with the predictor (mouse strain ; aka ‘x’).
+The model formula will be y ~ x1, that is expression ~ mouse_strain.

 Our intuition from the violin plots is correct.
 None of the genes show significant differences in expression between the Black6 vs the reference (BALBC), nor the CD-1 vs the reference.
 Note that all of the P values are > 0.05, meaning we dont have enough evidence to reject the null hypothesis.

-5.5 Visualising the relationship between dosage and genes
+5.5 Visualising & testing relationships between dosage and genes

 `geom_smooth()` using formula = 'y ~ x'